by Tim Coventry, CBAP,

-- reduced time spent on approvals by eliminating manual approvals; and
+- reduced time spent on approvals by eliminating manual approvals

 In the final analysis, we found that by minimising the delays for approvals, this reduced the external contract resources required for approval processes.
 Within six months, the cost of developing the solution was paid for by the benefits of the automated workflow.

 An exceptional Business Analyst requires a unique skillset that many senior executives have never experienced.
-However, you need to engage in proper business analysis to provide a greater chance of transformation success.
+However, you need to engage in a proper business analysis to provide a greater chance of project success.

 As increasingly competitive organisations look to become more innovative to survive and prosper with technology, business analysis is critical.

-If you want to deliver better products & services to customers, and not to become a “Kodak moment” then let us help you to improve your software initiatives!
+If you want to deliver better products & services to customers, then increase your business analysis capability now!